 In this example the "Sporting", "Ground Traps" simulation has been selected.
 The target chosen is simultaneous double with a rising teal and crosser to the right - both from a trap in front of the shooter.

 The slider has been used to show the positions of the clays, and the aiming points (red crosses), 1.14 seconds into time of flight.
 The information boxes show the lead required and other details.

 The rising teal is almost at the top of its travel and is moving very slowly so no lead is required.
 The crosser is moving at 16.37m/s to the right so 1.14m of lead ahead is required - plus a very slight amount above.

 The image below shows the result of shooting a round of "Down The Line".
 The score card shows 25 shots were taken and the score was 24/25 or 72/25 in DTL terms (3 points for a hit with the first shot in DTL) - the fourth target on stand 4 was missed!

 Clicking on any target on the score card brings up a replay - in this case we can see that the shot was below and to the left of the clay

 The main view shows the trajectory of the clay and the shot pattern in relation to it.

 The close up at the bottom of the screen shows the shot pattern in relation to the clay - 0.41m to the left and 0.74m below.
 The shot was taken 0.96 seconds after calling "Pull" and the shot pattern had travelled 31.1m when it reached its closest point to the clay.
 The centre of the shot pattern was 0.84m from the centre of the clay at it's closest point - this is the "error" or "aiming error".

-The bottom left of the screen offers the "Statistics" option and clicking on it brings up the sort of detail that really serious shooters will be interested in.
+If you have the Report Generator add-on you'll be shown a "Statistics" banner in the bottom left of your screen when finishing a round.
+Clicking this banner brings up the sort of detail that really serious shooters will be interested in.